Ask a question

 Hello, I am a contractor working with a client on an insurance claim.
 Right now, her insurance company is covering a little over 25% of vinyl siding on her home.
 Am I right in my understanding that according to the new Wildfire Resiliency Code, we cannot go back on with vinyl siding?

-Jordan asked about 1 month agoTo determine whether vinyl siding can be reinstalled under the new Wildfire Resiliency Code, you first need to verify whether the home is located within a designated Wildland‑Urban Interface (WUI) area and confirm what percentage of the existing siding is being repaired or replaced.
+Jordan asked 3 months agoTo determine whether vinyl siding can be reinstalled under the new Wildfire Resiliency Code, you first need to verify whether the home is located within a designated Wildland‑Urban Interface (WUI) area and confirm what percentage of the existing siding is being repaired or replaced.

 If the property is subject to WUI requirements, the next step is to determine whether the wall assembly will provide a 1‑hour fire‑resistance rating or if the vinyl siding would be installed over non‑combustible sheathing.
 Depending on these factors, vinyl siding may still be an allowable option, though you may want to consider other economical materials that may involve fewer restrictions as well.
 Because siding replacement does require a permit in Lakewood, if there is any uncertainty, you can submit the proposed wall section and materials to the Building Department for review, and they will be able to provide more detailed guidance.